dexvovich/python_pcb_to_laser_gcode/README.md

 ### Known limitations:
   - Line with thickness equal to laser dot size will disappear and will not be converted (0.1mm by default).
   - In Linear mode - walking over the Y axis is done with the step equal to laser beam size (0.1 mm by default)
+  - Anet A8 is not able to properly work frequently with FAN and SD-CARD.
+Engraving could stuck.
+Use USB and direct gcode sender.

 ### Required additional python modules:
   - OpenCV (cv2)